Parks and open spaces in Oslo: 1812–1865: The first public parks

 Eidsvolls plass, with the area today called "Spikersuppa" was purchased from the landlord's across Karl Johan's street in 1846.
 The large trees in the park are probably from around 1850.
 The area was then still swampy and the Bislett creek that traverses the park was still open, and not dug over before 1860.
 The state bought the area in 1858.
 It took some years before the park was finished.
 The statue of Henrik Wergeland was unveiled in 1881.

 The park at the university was laid out around 1850, as an enclosed area between the university buildings at Karl Johan's street.

 The area at St. Hanshaugen was a scrap heap and viewed as a useless area until the celebration of summer solstice (St. Hans in Norwegian) was moved there some time before 1820.
 The businessman Fritz Heinrich Frølich initiated a park there around 1850, got his will after much initial resistance and paid for the first works.
 In the middle of the 1860s Christiania Byes Vel was involved with the new park, planted 1275 trees and helped create the first major park outside the city center.
 From 1867 the city took responsibility for the park and the last major works were carried out in the years 1876–1890.
 The final part of the park was added with purchases of land in 1909.
 St. Hanshaugen had its heyday as an attraction from 1890 to the First World War.
 It is a classic city park where terrain, vegetation and water is used.
-The mixture of intimate and romantic areas in the south with more plain areas in the northern part, fabulous views, entertainment, a good restaurant (Hasselbakken), animals (birds and bears in a cage) all added to making the park popular.
+The mixture of intimate and romantic areas in the south with more plain areas in the northern part, entertainment, a restaurant (Hasselbakken), animals (birds and bears in a cage) all added to making the park popular.

 The area around Tøyen was designated for the city's first university, from when the state bought the mansion Tøyen hovedgård and until around 1820, when it was decided that the university should be in the center of the city.
 In the years 1814–18 the botanical garden was laid out, and from around 1830 several enclosures were given to professors at the new university, the one remaining being Bellevue in Tøyenparken.
 The state ownership of the area helped preserve large areas for the future park.

 Around the prison Botsfengselet (opened 1851) there was established a park, today known as Grønlands park and Klosterenga.

 The city was not particularly late in creating public parks; Bremen established its first park in 1804, Stockholm had its first public park Strömparterren in 1832 while New York City got its Central Park by the end of the 1850s.

 1865–1916: Refuge from the city

 Around 1870 the view regarding parks changed; it was now seen as a natural task for the city's authorities.
-The view was that parks had two major good effects:
+The view was that parks had two positive effects: